 Altair Aerial AA108 – The 2019 Best Beginner Drone

-If you’re a first-time pilot looking to get into the drone hobby, there is no quadcopter we recommend more highly than the Altair Aerial AA108.
+If you’re a first-time pilot looking to get into the drone hobby, there is no entry level quadcopter we recommend more highly than the Altair Aerial AA108.
 This has been a Dronethusiast favorite for years now and it still holds up thanks to a nigh-unbreakable durability design, great usability features, price, and camera.
 It even has a good range and flight time!

 Thanks to headless hold mode and the fact that the drone maintains its mid-air altitude, you never have to worry about the complexities of serious drone piloting, making it easy to pick up and learn.
 But you can also turn these settings off over time and turn up the speed as you get better at flying, making this the rare training drone that’s still fun to fly even as you become an experienced pilot.

 Other drones have some of the same features, but no other drone provides the complete package quite like the AA108 does.
 This is truly a drone that works for anyone, and one of the best beginner fpv drones ever!

 The Hornet is sold as an “advanced” version of the AA108, but a better word might be “specialized.”
 The AA108 is a drone that works well for anyone.
 The Hornet is the easiest entry level drone with camera to fly, a quadcopter specifically aimed at beginner drone pilots who have an interest in aerial photography.

 And on that note, this beginner drone is a complete success!
 The long battery life (15 minutes off of a single charge) and more stable design give you plenty of room to line up the perfect shot, and the longer range of 150 feet allows you to get up to those hard-to-reach places other beginner cameras can’t cover.

 This is on top of all of the ease-of-use features that made the AA108 so popular in the first place.

 • 15 minute flight time